MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 1. Make sure a credential encryption certificate with a private key is installed on the front-end.

-1. Encrypt the credentials using the DeployR Administrator Utility as follows:
+1. Encrypt the credentials using the Administrator Utility as follows:
-   1. Launch the utility script, `$MRS_DEPLOYR\runAdminUtils.ps1`, with administrator privileges.
+   1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

    1. From the main menu, choose the option **Encrypt Credentials**.

    1. When prompted, enter the username and password.
 The tool will return an encrypted string.

 1. Insert that string in the appropriate section of the configuration file, `appsettings.json` for a [remote database](configure-remote-database.md) or the [authentication](security-authentication.md) strings.
+You can find that file under `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
+If you don't know where that directory is, launch an R console and enter `normalizePath(R.home())`.

 <br><a name="test"></a>

 ## Diagnostic Testing

-You can assess the state and health of your DeployR environment by running the diagnostic test in the Administrator Utility.
+You can assess the state and health of your environment by running the diagnostic test in the Administrator Utility.
 Armed with this information, you will be able to identifies unresponsive components and access the log files.

 **To run diagnostic tests:**

-1. Launch the utility script, `$MRS_DEPLOYR\runAdminUtils.ps1`, with administrator privileges.
+1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

 1. From the main menu, choose **Run Diagnostic Tests**.